Yuanqi-X/Re-ProtGNN/src/README.md

 ## Included Results

-A Jupyter notebook containing pre-run results is available in the `src` directory.
+A Jupyter notebook containing pre-run results is available in the `notebooks` directory.

 ## Usage